PlayVS Fortnite Rulebook

 Introduction and Purpose

-These Official Rules (“Rules”) of the PlayVS Collegiate Esports League apply to each of the teams who have registered and met the requirements for the 2020-2021 school year, as well as their head coach, assistant coaches, team coach, faculty advisors, Starters, (collectively “Team Members”), and other members.
-The 2020-2021 school year will be a single season (“Seasons”).
-The season will consist of three phases (a) preseason, (b) regular season, and (c) the championship, which will take place after the conclusion of the regular season.
-The top teams will advance to the championship.
-These Rules apply only to official PlayVS sponsored events and not to other competitions, tournaments or organized collegiate esports.
-Additional rules may be released regarding the championship.
+These Official Rules (“Rules”) of PlayVS College apply to all individuals who have registered and met the requirements for the Fall 2020 semester, as well as any coaches, directors, coordinators, advisors, players, player-coaches, captains, contributors, (collectively “Team Members”), and other members.
+The Fortnite season operated by PlayVS will operate during the Fall 2020 academic semester (“Season”).
+The Season will consist of two phases: (a) Regular Season and (b) Playoffs, which will take place after the conclusion of the Regular Season.
+The top teams will advance from the Regular Season to the Playoffs as outlined below.
+These Rules apply only to official events organized or managed by PlayVS and not to other competitions, tournaments, or organized collegiate esports.

 1. Acceptance of Official Rules

-1.1.1 Registering to participate in a PlayVS league.
+1.1.1 Joining a team for your school in a PlayVS league.

 2. Team Member Eligibility